 - The cup's depth is generally up to one-third of the pre-drop height, taking about one to six months to form.
 The handle takes a shorter time, about one to two weeks, indicating a more cautious phase before the breakout.

 By keeping an eye on these features and timing your moves wisely—entering trades after the handle's breakout and setting stop losses thoughtfully—you can navigate the cup and handle pattern to potentially profitable trades.
-Some traders, especially those who don't mind a bit more risk, might place their stop loss right at the cup's bottom for a chance at bigger rewards.
+Some traders, especially those who do not mind a bit more risk, might place their stop loss right at the cup's bottom for a chance at bigger rewards.

 Advantages of the Cup and Handle pattern